deckhouse/deckhouse/ee/modules/110-istio/docs/USAGE.md

 ## Circuit Breaker

-The [DestinationRule](istio-cr.html#destinationrule) CR is used to define the circuit breaker service.
+The [DestinationRule](istio-cr.html#destinationrule) custom resource is used to define the circuit breaker service.

 ```yaml
 apiVersion: networking.istio.io/v1alpha3